 – people with skin problems such as psoriasis and eczema find sesame oil very curative

 – applied on skin, it calms the burns.
 It also nourishes the skin, especially when exposed to hard weather conditions

 – it kills bacteria and help to regenerate scalp problems, even when there are dandruff problems

 – when applied to the skin, it helps your skin regaining softness and nourishment

 In cosmetics you can use the sesame oil as a basic oil for massage.
 Try it even on damp skin after the shower or mix it with some organic sugar to get a gentle body scrub.
 Your skin will be soft and nourished.
 It can be applied on face skin, too.
 Sesame oil is especially recommended for protecting the tender baby skin or treating the young problematic skin.
 As many teenagers wrongly think that oils are not appropriate for their skin, this is not the case for cold-pressed oils.
 Especially the sesame seed oil helps to control spot eruptions and neutralizes the toxins, developed on the surface of the skin and in the pores, because of its antimicrobial properties.

 For concluding, there are many legends that narrate stories about sesame seed.
 There is an Assyrian legend which says that when the gods met to create the earth, they drank the wine made from sesame seeds.
 According to Hindu legends and beliefs, sesame seed is the symbol of immortality and the sesame oil is considered one of the best oils.
 It is used even in celebrations, offerings, rituals and prayers.
-Maybe for our Western rational oriented mind these are just tales, but there is always at least a seed of truth with a deeper meaning in every ancient wisdom, if you open to it.

 International Nomenclature of Cosmetic Ingredients (abbreviated INCI ingredient on cosmetic products): SESAMUM INDICUM (SESAME) SEED OIL